ericlangedijk/chessnix/readme.md

 The authors of the engines I used for testing: Bbc, Cheese, Chessplusplus, Colossus, Cwtch, Infrared, Integral, Lambergar, Lishex, Mess, Monty, OpenCritter, PlentyChess, Priessnitz, Seawall, Seredina, Shallow, Shallowguess, Stash, Stockfish, Supernova, Teki.
 Some extra thanks to these people who made their engine support chess960.
 I also learned a lot from the source code of all these engines.
-Chessnix contains, besides my own inventions, a wild mix of ideas from the chess programming wiki as well as several other chess engines (Cwtch, Lambergar, Integral, PlentyChess, Stockfish and probably others).
+Chessnix contains, besides my own inventions, a wild mix of ideas from the chess programming wiki as well as several other chess engines (Alexandria, Cwtch, Lambergar, Integral, PlentyChess, Stockfish and probably others).

 ### Noob
 I am a github noob and only use a main branch as a backup of the current state on my PC.